 megan@capebretonpartnership.com

-The session will be capped at 100 participants, however, the webinar will be recorded and shared on the Cape Breton Partnership and Strait Area Chamber of Commerce websites and social media channels to ensure the information is accessible.
+The session will be capped at 100 participants, however, the webinar will be recorded and shared via Youtube and a variety of social media channels to ensure the information is accessible to all.
+The final Adulting 101 session will be Refresh my Resume (Resume Building – June 25).
+An archive of the video recordings for the Webinar Series is available at: https://bit.ly/Adulting101-VideoArchive.

 -30-